KingSora/OverlayScrollbars/README.md

      * Depending on the target element it can be the same as the viewport element.
      */
     scrollEventElement: HTMLElement | Document;
-    // The horizontal scrollbar elements.
+    // The horizontal scrollbar's elements.
     scrollbarHorizontal: CloneableScrollbarElements;
-    // The vertical scrollbar elements.
+    // The vertical scrollbar's elements.
     scrollbarVertical: CloneableScrollbarElements;
   }
   ```